Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Flynn recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers for Flynn shows around 6 new homes approved annually.
-From FY-21 to FY-25, approximately 32 homes were approved, with 2 more expected in FY-26.
+AreaSearch analysis of ABS building approval numbers in Flynn shows around 6 new homes approved annually.
+Over the past five financial years, from FY21 to FY25, approximately 32 homes were approved, with 2 more approved so far in FY26.

-This results in about 5.2 new residents per year arriving per dwelling constructed over the same period.
-Demand significantly outpaces supply, typically exerting upward pressure on prices and increasing competition among buyers.
-New dwellings are developed at an average cost of $265,000.
-Compared to the Australian Capital Territory, Flynn exhibits substantially reduced construction activity (69.0% below regional average per person).
-This constrained new construction usually reinforces demand and pricing for existing properties.
-Recently, however, construction activity has intensified.
+This results in an average of 5.2 new residents arriving per dwelling constructed each year during this period.
+The demand for housing significantly outpaces supply, which typically drives up prices and intensifies competition among buyers.
+New dwellings are developed at an average expected construction cost value of $265,000.
+Compared to the Australian Capital Territory, Flynn has substantially reduced construction activity, 69.0% below the regional average per person.
+This limited new construction often reinforces demand and pricing for existing properties.
+However, recent construction activity has intensified.
 Nationally, Flynn's building activity is also lower, reflecting market maturity and possible development constraints.

-New building activity in Flynn consists of 50.0% detached houses and 50.0% medium and high-density housing.
-This shift from the current housing mix (96.0% houses) addresses reduced availability of development sites and shifting lifestyle demands and affordability requirements.
-The location has approximately 333 people per dwelling approval, indicating a low density market.
-With population expected to remain stable or decline in Flynn, pressure on housing is likely to reduce, potentially creating opportunities for buyers.
+New building activity is equally split between detached houses (50.0%) and medium to high-density housing (50.0%).
+This shift towards higher-density living creates more affordable entry points for downsizers, investors, and first-home buyers, marking a significant change from the current housing mix of 96.0% houses.
+Flynn has approximately 333 people per dwelling approval, indicating a low density market.
+With population expected to remain stable or decline, Flynn may see reduced pressure on housing, potentially presenting opportunities for buyers.

 Frequently Asked Questions - Development